FuzzyMelon94/FuzzCraft-3/README.md

 8. Go to "Settings"
 9. Open the "Custom commands" tab
 10. Tick "Custom Commands"
-11. Add the above command to "Pre-launch command"
+11. Add the following command to "Pre-launch command"

+`"$INST_JAVA" -jar packwiz-installer-bootstrap.jar https://fuzzymelon94.github.io/FuzzCraft-3/pack.toml`

 12. Click "Close"
 13. Right-click the instance, then "Folder"
 14. Go into the "Minecraft" folder - you should see the `mods` folder